Current Mortgage Rates: November 21, 2024

 Adjustable-rate mortgages (ARMs)

 The interest rate on adjustable-rate mortgages does not adjust from the beginning.
 Rather, the rate will be fixed for a predetermined number of years.
 Once that fixed period ends, the rate becomes variable and adjusts at a regular interval, known as the "adjustment period" — with the period length defined in the mortgage terms.
-Depending on market conditions, rates could either increase or decrease at the end of each period.
+Depending on market conditions, rates could increase or decrease at the end of each period.

 Other information you should know about mortgage rates